"A

 longing look at the legend's last years.
 His TV appearances,

-battles with cancer, his last great films and how the Duke faced
+battles with cancer, the last great adventure films and how the Duke faced

 death head on.
 "On location in Durango, Mexico, he amazed me,"